martinascholger/promptotype-letters/README.md

 ---

 ## Data Sources
 Currently, the prototype is based on letters from the **Joseph von Hammer-Purgstall** digital letter edition (coming soon on [http://gams.uni-graz.at/hpe](http://gams.uni-graz.at/hpe).
-However, the data can be replaced with letters from the **Hugo Schuchardt Archive** [https://gams.uni-graz.at/hsa](https://gams.uni-graz.at/hsa) (available in the `baissac` folder).
+However, the data can be replaced with letters from the **Hugo Schuchardt Archive** [http://schuchardt.uni-graz.at](http://schuchardt.uni-graz.at) (available in the `schuchardt-data` folder).
 Simply replace the dataset in the `data/` folder and restart the app.

 **License:**
 The letter data and the app is licensed under **[Creative Commons BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/)**.